BeingDamii/Music-player/README.md

 ## Free free to clone this project to make your own music app, refactor this one or add new features belive me i dont mind!.

-special shout-out to [DevelopedbyEd](https://developedbyed.com/) for his awesome react course, you rock mate!.